RocFang/nginx-rtmp-module-wiki-ZH/Tutorial.md

 ## Configuration

 ## Simple live application
+Simple live application configuration:

+    application live {

+        live on;

+    }

+You can add access list control:

+    application live {

+        live on;

+        allow publish 127.0.0.1;
+        deny publish all;
+        allow play all;

+    }

+And you can add record support for live streams:

+    application live {

+        live on;

+        allow publish 127.0.0.1;
+        deny publish all;
+        allow play all;

+        record all;
+        record_path /path/to/record/dir;
+        record_max_size 100M;
+        record_unique off;

+    }

 ## HLS (HTTP Live Streaming)
 iPhone requires H264 stream to be encoded with baseline